NativeScript/summer-of-nativescript/july/lab.md

 ## What you're building

-In these series of labs you'll be building JustMeme: a NativeScript-built iOS and Android app for creating memes and sharing them with your friends.
-If you want to see what the finished app looks like, you can [check it out on GitHub](https://github.com/NativeScript/sample-JustMeme), or [download it from the iOS app store](https://itunes.apple.com/us/app/justmeme/id989340374?mt=8).
+In the Summer of NativeScript labs you'll be building parts of JustMeme: a NativeScript-built iOS and Android app for creating memes and sharing them with your friends.
+If you want to see what the finished app looks like, you can [check out the app's source on GitHub](https://github.com/NativeScript/sample-JustMeme), or [download the app from the iOS App Store](https://itunes.apple.com/us/app/justmeme/id989340374?mt=8).

 ![](ss.png)
 ![](ss2.png)